Questions that would probably be asked frequently

 But all good things must come to an end, and Doug is happy we've found a replacement.

-Our Statistician Emerita is Christian O'Sullivan.
+Our Statistician Emerita is Christina O'Sullivan.
 She did the stats for club every week for 7 years(!), for which we

 are very grateful.
 Next time you see her, why not share some appreciation?